neoswap-ai/neoswap-solana-collection-swap/README.md

     clusterOrUrl: string, // "mainnet-beta" or "devnet" or URL
     swapPublicId: string, // IdentityString of the Swap
     signer: Keypair, // Wallet that will Create the swap and be admin of the swap
-    swapData: neoTypes.swapData, // Data of the swap
+    swapInfo: neoTypes.swapInfo, // Data of the swap
     simulation: Option<boolean>, // default skip simulation and broadcast to blockchain (recommanded).
 If true: make simulation of the transactions before broadcasting them
     skipConfirmation: Option<boolean>, // default iterates through the transactions to confirm status (return error if one fails with array of transactionhashes).
 If true: skip confirmation
 });